NateEag/next-vcs/readme.md

 Someone who actually built a layer on top of git: http://gitless.com/

-And Microsoft just announced a VFS for git, so that actual files can be fetched only as needed: https://blogs.msdn.microsoft.com/visualstudioalm/2017/02/03/announcing-gvfs-git-virtual-file-system/
+And Microsoft announced a VFS for git, so that actual files can be fetched only as needed: https://blogs.msdn.microsoft.com/visualstudioalm/2017/02/03/announcing-gvfs-git-virtual-file-system/

 The HN discussion of that release had many interesting comments, including